 Entering an animal rescue center is one of the most heartbreaking yet endearing experiences one can undergo.
 Those eyes that watch you walk past the pens will haunt you.
 Many of those will not find a forever home in time.
 Repeat that by 6.3 million.

-The ASPCA and other rescue shelters deserve our gratitude.
-Although euthanization numbers are in decline and down from 2.6 million in 2011, 920,000 companion animals still need a loving home yearly.
-That’s 390,000 dogs waiting in animal shelters.
+The SAC and other rescue shelters deserve our gratitude.
+Although euthanization numbers are in decline and down from 2.6 million in 2011, 5.8 million companion animals still need a loving home yearly.
+That’s 37,000 dogs waiting in animal shelters.
 Imagine the tails wagging! (source)

-Pet shelters and welfare organizations saw a 15% increase in pet adoptions during the pandemic, according to Petfood Industry sales data.
+Pet shelters and welfare organizations saw a 14% increase in pet adoptions during the pandemic, according to Petfood Industry sales data.
 Way to go, people!
-Let’s make sure we don’t return them: all sales are final.
+Let’s make sure we don’t return them: all sales are final. (source)

-America has gone to the dogs, and their number one choice is a Canadian–the Labrador Retriever is a most popular dog.
+America has gone to the dogs, and their number one choice is the French Bulldog as the most popular dog.
 Americans also like other designer breeds that the American Kennel Club doesn’t track.
-Designer dogs are mixed breeds, often of two purebred parents.
+Designer dogs are mixed breeds, often of two purebred parents. (source)

-You’ll see a Frenchy Bulldog no matter what dog park you visit.
-Beagles are easy to recognize though not as common.
+You’ll see a French Bulldog no matter what dog park you visit.
+Beagles are easy to recognize, though not as common.
 If you’ve never heard of a Catahoula Leopard, you’re not alone, though you’ll recognize the mottled coat and hound stance when you meet one.
-According to the AKC, Poodles are back in the top five after a long absence.
+According to the AKC, Poodles are back in the top list after a long absence.

 How Many People Own a Dog

-Percentage of Households Owning a Dog in the U.S. is 38.4% (Statista)
+The Percentage of Households Owning a Dog in the U.S. is 42.6% (AVMA)

-According to the most recent stats, the percentage of households owning a dog was 70% in 2022, according to III (Insurance Information Institute).
+According to the most recent stats, the percentage of households owning a dog was 42.6% in 2025, according to the American Veterinary Medical Association (AVMA).

 However, dog owner numbers fluctuate because there isn’t a tangible tracking method.

-The Average Dog Ownership per Household is 1.6 (Statista)
+The Average Dog Ownership per Household is 1.6 (AVMA)

 Survey companies devise mathematical formulas to predict semi-accurate numbers about pet ownership status.
-The average number of dogs owned in America is 1.6 (the .6 might be a Wiener dog) and 1.8 for cats.
+The average number of dogs owned in America is 1.6 (the .6 might be a Wiener dog) and 1.8 for cat ownership.

-Montana and Arkansas States Have the Highest Percentage (52%) of Dog Owners (AVMA)
+Idaho and Montana have the Highest Percentage of Dog Owners (World Population Review)

-Arkansas and Montana represented the biggest share of dog owners in the United States.
-This shows they really do relish their companionship.
+Idaho represented the biggest share of dog owners in the United States at 58.3%, followed by Montana with 51.9% and West Virginia with 51.6%.
+This shows they really do relish their companionship. (source)

 How Many Dogs Are In The World

-There Are 900 Million Dogs in the World (World Atlas)
+There Are 900 Million Dogs in the World (Wild Earth)

 How’d you like the job of official dog counter?
 Tough job since there are nearly a billion of them.
 It’s difficult to pinpoint the number because, in Asia, Africa, and South and Central America, many dogs are unaccounted for or strays.

-Roughly 471 million dogs are classified as pets.
-North America has about 87-90 million dogs, and Europe with 65 million.
-Russia is not so dog friendly, maybe because it’s too cold to walk the dog and has only 12 million pet dogs.
+Roughly 500 million dogs are classified as pets.
+America has about 87.9 million dogs, and Europe has 90 million.
+Russia is not so dog-friendly, maybe because it’s too cold to walk the dog and has only 12 million pet dogs.

 Only makes sense since they have the population density.
 However, pet population statistics are difficult as many countries don’t have registration requirements.
 Beijing has an estimated million dogs.